pierre-rouleau/usrhome/readme.rst

 ================================== ================================================================
 USRHOME Command Name               Description
 ================================== ================================================================
-``settitle``                       Set the time to the value passed as its first parameter.
+``settitle``                       Set the terminal's title to the value passed as its first
+                                   parameter.
+The terminal title is shown on the window title bar.
-                                   Only accepts 1 parameter, so if you want to set the title with embedded spaces just quote the entire title.
+                                   The command accepts only 1 parameter,
+                                   so if you want to set the title with embedded spaces just quote the entire title.
 ================================== ================================================================